ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/ingress/ingress-with-multiple-hosts.md

 ---
-description: Ensure data security and a seamless user experience.
-Explore our guide on creating Kubernetes Ingress with SSL Redirect.
-Learn how to set up SSL redirection to enforce secure connections for your services.
-Elevate your application's security and user satisfaction with SSL Redirect-enabled Ingress.
+description: Optimize your Kubernetes application deployment.
+Discover how to create Ingress with Multiple Hosts in our comprehensive guide.
+Learn how to efficiently route traffic to multiple hostnames and enhance your application's flexibility.
+Streamline your Kubernetes Ingress configuration for diverse hosts.
 ---

-# Create Ingress With SSL Redirect
+# Create Ingress With Multiple Hosts

-The `alb.ingress.kubernetes.io/ssl-redirect` annotation enables SSLRedirect and specifies the SSL port that redirects to.
+TLS certificates for ALB Listeners can be automatically discovered with hostnames from Ingress resources if the `alb.ingress.kubernetes.io/certificate-arn` annotation is not specified.

+The controller will attempt to discover TLS certificates from the `tls` field in Ingress and `host` field in Ingress rules.

+!!! note
+    You need to explicitly specify to use `HTTPS` listener with `alb.ingress.kubernetes.io/listen-ports` annotation.

+The Certificate Discovery can be either via Ingress rule `host` or Ingress `tls`.
+In this tutorial, we'll explore certificate discovery using the `tls` field in Ingress.

 ## Prerequisite